garlos-gn/Image-Processing-With-MATLAB/README.md

 - Characterization and noise removal
 - Pattern detection

-2. In the "Image segmentation" folder, there's two different MATLAB scripts that segmentates different coin images by using mathematical morphology
+2. In the "Image segmentation" folder, there's two different MATLAB scripts:
-- In the "segmentation.m" script different segmentation techniques are studied, and finally it is chosen one implementation.
+- In the "segmentation.m" script different segmentation techniques are studied, and finally it is chosen one single implementation.
+The idea behind the project is to use mathematycal morphollogy (open(s) and close(s)) and binarizing images by using an umbral.
+At the end of the script there is just one code that classifies the amount of coins and computes the amount of cash in the image.
--
+- The idea behind "segmentation_W.m" is to apply this script to a different scenario, in which the background is white instead of black.
+Since open and close are dual operations, they can be substituted and (at least theoretically) we should get the same result.